Momentum-Team-15/notes/django-users.md

 You *can* build your own registration, mechanism for users to sign up and log in, but we are going to use a tool for that called Django
 Registration Redux.
 The simplest way to incorporate this tool is to:
 1. `pipenv install django-registration-redux`
+2. Add 'registration' to installed apps at the top in settings.py.
-2. Follow the directions for the "Simple" (one step) setup found [here](https://django-registration-redux.readthedocs.io/en/latest/simple-backend.html).
+3. Follow the directions for the "Simple" (one step) setup found [here](https://django-registration-redux.readthedocs.io/en/latest/simple-backend.html).